hugadams/PyCD/Actual_Source_Code/Tutorial/getting_started.rst

 **DomAccession** - Accession corresponding to the domain (not protein accession).  cl02432 is the domain accession for c-type lectin domain.

 **DomShortname** - Unique short name corresponding to the domain accession.
-Eg Clect is the shortname to the c-type lectin domain.
+E.g. CLECT is the shortname to the c-type lectin domain.

 **Matchtype** - Not sure how this is different from hit type at the moment.